Dead End (manga)

-Dead End, known in Japan as The End, is a Japanese manga series written and illustrated by Shohei Manabe.
-It was serialized in Kodansha's Monthly Afternoon magazine from 2001–2002 and published in four volumes.
+Dead End, known in Japan as The End (stylized in all caps), is a Japanese manga series written and illustrated by Shohei Manabe.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from February 2001 to September 2002, and published in four tankōbon volumes.
+The manga was licensed in North America by Tokyopop.

 Plot

-Shiro is a construction worker, tired of the usual daily routine of his job; he hopes that something will come to awake him from the monotony of his life, and his wish is answered when a young girl named Lucy, falling naked from the sky, enters his life.
-They spend together two days, enough for Shiro to fall in love with her; but on the third day, when Shiro comes back home, he can't find her anymore, and instead he finds his friends murdered.
-After that he meets a stranger who claims to be his friend, and learns that he had his memory voluntarily erased, he knew Lucy from before, and to find a way to solve the puzzle he has to find five old friends, who have had their memory erased just like him.
-Along with these five friends he must uncover, there are also many others who seek his death and one particular monster who kills in a brutal way.
+Shirou Shiba is a construction worker, tired of the usual daily routine of his job; he hopes that something will come to awake him from the monotony of his life.
+His wish is seemingly answered when a young girl named Lucy, falling naked from the sky, enters his life.
+They spend two days together, enough for Shirou to fall in love with her.
+On the third day however, when Shirou comes back home, he cannot find her anymore, and instead he finds his friends murdered.

+After that, he meets a stranger who claims to be his friend, and learns that he had his memory voluntarily erased: he knew Lucy from before, and to find a way to solve this puzzle, he has to find five old friends who had their memory erased just like him.
+Along with these five friends he must uncover, there are many others who seek his death and one particular monster who kills in a brutal fashion.

 Publication

-Written and illustrated by Shohei Manabe, the series began serialization in Kodansha's Monthly Afternoon magazine in 2001.
-It completed its serialization in Monthly Afternoon in 2002.
-Its individual chapters were collected into four tankōbon volumes.
+Written and illustrated by Shohei Manabe, the series was serialized in Kodansha's seinen manga magazine Monthly Afternoon from February 23, 2001, (Note: Debuted in the magazine's April 2001 issue, released on February 23, 2001.) to September 25, 2002.
+(Note: Finished in the magazine's November 2002 issue, released on September 25, 2002.)
+Its chapters were collected into four individual tankōbon volumes, released between August 23, 2001, and November 22, 2002.

-Tokyopop published the manga in English.
+Tokyopop had licensed the manga for English publication, releasing four volumes between March 8, 2005, and May 9, 2006.